GeekFiftyFive/seccl-test/README.md

 ### Requirements

-* We want to create an endpoint that returns an exchange rate pairing.
+* We want to create an endpoint that returns an up-to-date exchange rate pairing.

 * User can specify two currencies to return the exchange rate between them.